Student Organization Advisor Resources

 Texas Tech University Student Handbook and Code of Conduct - A university, like any community, must have regulations and/or standards by which its members abide and procedures by which its organization functions.
 The standards should provide order and an atmosphere conducive to intellectual and personal development.
 The Student Handbook and the Code of Student Conduct is intended to serve these purposes in the interest of all segments of Texas Tech University.

-Risk Management Training - In accordance with Texas Education Code, Section 51.9361, all registered student organizations are required to attend training sessions on the topic of risk management as it relates to individuals, organization functions, and/or activities.
+Risk Management Training - In accordance with Texas Education Code, Section 51.9361, all registered student organizations are required to watch the Risk Management training in the Student Org Leader Orientation.
+The training covers the topic of risk management as it relates to individuals, organization functions, and/or activities.

 Mark Your Calendar